-Before adding a new logon, be sure that you have switched the server to which you will add your logon (or its server group) to inventory and publish policy mode (see Server Manager on page 561) so that the new logon will be published to the server.
+Before adding a new logon, be sure that you have switched the server to which you will add your logon (or its server group) to inventory and publish policy mode (see Server Manager on page 575) so that the new logon will be published to the server.
 If the server is in inventory only mode and you add a new logon for it in Keyfactor Command, the logon will appear in Keyfactor Command only and will not be published out to the server.

-Tip: New logons can also be added from the access management options for server groups and servers while creating Linux logon to Keyfactor Command user mappings (see Editing cess to an SSH Server Group on page 564 and Editing Access to an SSH Server on e 580).
+Tip: New logons can also be added from the access management options for server groups and servers while creating Linux logon to Keyfactor Command user mappings (see Editing Access to an SSH Server on page 595).